rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 }
 ```

 Our output looks about as expected, the threads obtain the lock in pseudo-random order and perform their work before releasing.
-Our final counter value is as expected, no updates were lost.
+Our final counter value is the sum of all increments, no updates were lost.

 ```
 0 grabbed the lock